BerndHagen/WaveShaper-Audio-Processing-Studio/README.md

 - **FET (Field Effect Transistor):** Aggressive, punchy compression with harmonic color.
 FET compressors add subtle distortion and excitement to the signal, making them popular for vocals, bass and drums when you want added character and bite.

-- **Optical:** Smooth, musical compression with natural-sounding gain reduction.
+- **Opto (Optical):** Smooth, musical compression with natural-sounding gain reduction.
 Optical compressors have slower response times that gently follow the program material, perfect for vocals, bass and any source where you want compression that remains invisible.

 ### **Detection Modes**